Watch: Speedway police release body camera footage in shooting that killed De'Aire Gray

 In his report, Gaal found that Officer Robby Harris "had a reasonable belief that the use of deadly force was necessary to prevent serious bodily injury to himself, and such belief was reasonable under the circumstances."

-The black BB gun in Gray's hand and closely resembled a firearm, Gaal said in the report.
+The black BB gun in Gray's hand closely resembled a firearm, Gaal said in the report.

 John F. Kautzman, Harris's attorney, said evidence clearly showed that Harris's actions were "consistent with his training and the law."